Fusion-Power-Plant-Framework/bluemira/documentation/source/optimisation/geometry.rst

     :py:class:`~bluemira.geometry.parameterisations.GeometryParameterisation`\s
     see :doc:`here <../geometry/parameterisation>`.

-Next step is to create our zone in which our circle must remain outside.
+Next step is to create a zone which our circle must not intersect.
-Let's make this is a square,
+Let's make this a rectangle,
 but note that it could be any closed wire.

 .. code-block:: python